 This is an unbound book of ten poems hand printed and issued in an edition limited to thirty-five copies.
 7 3/4 inches high by 4 5/8 wide by 1/2 deep (approximately).
-Of the 35 copies, 20 will be available for sale at $350* each.
+Of the 35 copies, 20 are available for sale.

 Launch Party: 3 p.m., April, 1, 2017, University of Nebraska at Omaha Criss Library